MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="assign-an-audio-conferencing-license"></a>Assegnare una licenza di audioconferenza

 > [!NOTE]
-> You can't assign licenses using the **Skype for Business admin center**.
-You must use the Office 365 admin center.
+> Non è possibile assegnare licenze usando l'interfaccia **di amministrazione di Skype for business**. È necessario usare l'interfaccia di amministrazione di Microsoft 365.
 See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **Per assegnare una licenza per un utente**

 1. Accedi a Office 365 con l'account aziendale o dell'istituto di istruzione.

-2. Nella barra di spostamento sinistra dell'interfaccia di **amministrazione di Office 365**, **** > accedere a utenti**attivi**degli utenti e quindi selezionare l'utente o gli utenti dall'elenco degli utenti disponibili.
+2. Nella barra di spostamento sinistra dell'interfaccia di amministrazione, passa **** > a utenti**attivi**degli utenti e quindi seleziona l'utente o gli utenti dall'elenco degli utenti disponibili.

     > [!NOTE]
     > If you are assigning licenses to up to 20 users at the same time, you can use the **Select a view** drop-down then choose one of the options or create your own view.
 Then click **Edit**, **Next** twice then select the license and click **Submit**.
 You can also assign licenses to multiple users by using Windows Powershell.
 For instructions and sample PowerShell scripts, see [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).